Energy Deregulation in Texas

 Why was Texas energy deregulated?

-According to the U.S. Energy Information Administration, as of July 2025:
+According to the U.S. Energy Information Administration, as of January 2026:

-• Texas is first in the country for wind energy generation.
+- Texas is first in the country for wind energy generation.

-• Texas is second in the country for solar energy generation.
+- Texas is second in the country for solar energy generation.

 How to buy electricity in Texas

 In Texas’ deregulated areas, residents and businesses must buy electricity from an REP, not directly from the local utility company.
-Having options can help you save, but it can be overwhelming to shop around and compare providers.
+Having options can help you save, but it can be overwhelming to shop around and evaluate so many providers.
 That’s where Choose Texas Power comes in.
 Our marketplace was designed to make the process simple by helping you compare providers, review plan options, and choose the one that best fits your needs.
 Here’s how it works:

 Utility companies in deregulated areas of Texas